jturnercode/git_notes/git_remote.md

 - If the current branch and the remote have diverged, the user needs to specify how to reconcile the divergent branches with --rebase or --no-rebase (or the corresponding configuration option in pull.rebase).

 ```
-$ git pull <remote> <branch>
+git pull <remote> <branch>
 ```

 ### Pulling remote repo into local repo with exising files
 pulling into local directory will possibly overwrite local repo files

-*To be able to push to your remote repository, you must ascertain that all your changes to the local repository are committed.*
+> Note: *To be able to push to your remote repository, you must ascertain that all your changes to the local repository are committed.*

 ## Git push